hastingsl/hastingsl.github.io/README.md

-# My personal professional website
+# My personal website

+This is my professional website for marketing myself as a software engineering student.
+On it, you'll find links to my resume and various relevant social media accounts.

 I made this site from scratch using Jekyll, HTML, CSS, JavaScript, minimal jQuery and the Bootstrap library.